Medal of Honor: Vanguard

-Medal of Honor: Vanguard is a first-person shooter video game, the tenth installment in the Medal of Honor series.
+Medal of Honor: Vanguard is a 2007 first-person shooter video game, the tenth installment in the Medal of Honor series.
 It was developed by EA Los Angeles and Budcat Creations and released for the PlayStation 2 and Wii.

 Plot

 Players take on the role of Cpl/Sgt.
-Frank Keegan, a member of the 82nd Airborne Division, and 17th Airborne Division fighting the Axis forces of Nazi Germany and the Kingdom of Italy.
+Frank Keegan, a member of the 82nd Airborne Division, and 17th Airborne Division fighting the Axis forces of Nazi Germany and Fascist Italy.

 The first mission takes place in 1943 during Operation Husky.
 Cpl.
 Keegan is in a C-47 aircraft somewhere off the coast of Sicily. when the airborne force he is assigned to is suddenly attacked by US Navy ships, believing the Allied planes to be German.
 Barely reaching the coast, the plane is ripped in half and Keegan and several other soldiers are thrown out.
 He manages to deploy his parachute and make it to the ground, where he meets up with his squad leader, MSgt.
 John Magnuson.
 They fight through the small coastal town against moderate opposition from Italian forces.
 The next morning the paratroopers fend off an enemy counterattack before clearing the main square and the rest of the town.
 Once through the town, they make their way to a nearby coastal bunker which houses several large cannons that threaten any Allied ships that come near.
 They blow the bunker open with explosives and shoot their way in, killing all of the German forces inside, before blowing up the cannons, finally safeguarding the Allied invasion force.